greglook/merkle-db/TUTORIAL.md

  :merkledag.node/id #data/hash "QmcJ2pSsnGCHeAkmvtuSqu2oo4xJ2cZSigGsKTMTj2vWhy"}
 ```

 Hmm - the table has a node-id again, implying that we persisted it.
-It also now
-has a link to something called a 'patch'.
-We'll talk more about that in a
+You may
-second.
-First, you may have guessed that flushing the table here hasn't updated
+have guessed by this point that flushing the table here hasn't updated our
-our database, and you would be correct:
+database, and you would be correct:

 ```clojure
 => (:merkle-db.record/count (db/get-table db "test"))